-Here are 5 the scenarios we will discuss:
+Here are five the scenarios we will discuss:

 Including irrelevant information on your resume will do more harm than good.
 The only purpose of a resume is to show that you’re qualified for the position you’re applying to.
 There are even situations where irrelevant jobs should be removed from your resume.

-No hiring manager is going to sit there and dig through your education section to see if you have the degree or certification they’re looking for.
-If you have multiple degrees other than a bachelors – list only those that are relevant to the position or industry you’re targeting.
+No hiring manager is going to dig through your education section to see if you have the specific degree or certification they’re looking for.
+If you have multiple degrees, only list the one (or ones) most relevant to the position or industry you’re targeting.

-Even though it’s illegal at any stage of employment, your age will have an impact on your job search.
+You should remove the year you graduated from most resumes to avoid age discrimination, but you should consider removing your older degrees for similar reasons.
+Even though it’s illegal to discriminate based on age at any stage of employment, your age will have an impact on your job search.

 Some degrees are in programs that have been discontinued by the school, so you might be giving away more information than you think.
 Without much detective work, a hiring manager is likely to assume your age if you list a degree in an outdated field like radio advertising or home economics.